 There is debate about whether a Highland that is not of solid colour is a purebred Highland.
 "Parti colour" Highlands are animals that have significant patches of white in their coat.
 The Highland Society based in England accepts parti colour animals in their register, but in New Zealand, animals are only allowed if the white does not extend past the underbelly.

 Its also very common for Highland animals to live well past any other breed, with many females happily producing and raising a calf at age 13 or 14.
 This effectively gives a long reproductive career and the chance for the owners to develop a 'relationship' with Highlands over a much longer time.
 It also reduces replacement costs significantly!

 However as the numbers of Highlands in New Zealand grow, the focus on breeding Highlands for more than good looks and lawnmowing the front paddock also grows.
-Exciting research and innovation both here and offshore is ensuring that this ancient and magnificent breed is now returning back to its original roots of providing an important way of life for their owners.
+Exciting research and innovation both here and offshore is ensuring that this ancient and magnificent breed is now returning back to its original roots of providing an important way of life for its owners.

-The New Zealand Highland Cattle Society is the oldest Highland Cattle society in New Zealand, and has been registering cattle since June 1993.
-The NZHCS Herdbook currently has over 5000 cattle registered, and has over 450 members.
+The New Zealand Highland Cattle Society is the oldest Highland Cattle society in New Zealand and has been registering cattle since June 1993.
+The NZHCS Herdbook currently has over 5000 cattle registered and has over 450 members.
 For more information please visit their website www.highlandcattle.org.nz